Save the Adventure (Intro)

 Singularity & Co., the Brooklyn science fiction bookstore that runs the book club Save the Sci-Fi, is preparing to launch a second book club, this one dedicated to rescuing out-of-print adventure stories from copyright limbo.

-The new book club will be called SAVE THE ADVENTURE, and I’ll be the club’s editor!
+The new book club will be called SAVE THE ADVENTURE, and I’ve been asked to select some of the club’s first titles!
 Please back our Kickstarter campaign.
 To find out more about the club, read on.

 Also!
 At the end of this post, you’ll find introductory notes to a series of 20 posts — forthcoming in October — on the Adventure genre’s most enduring themes and memes.